provenance-io/provenance/networks/ibc/README.md

 transaction.
 It transfers coins from an account on one chain to an account on another chain.
 In this example we will transfer from an account on ibc0-0 to an account on ibc1-0.

+## Note
+The following tutorial assumes the user has built provenanced, and their current working directory is within the root of their provenance source directory.

 1. First, obtain the receiving address from ibc1-0.
 In this example our receiving address is `tp1vtvgsl9je747twlxkh4ycl2g3td6g5gcpc6t0y`.